 Providing for your family after you pass away involves establishing a will.
 Without a will, there is no guarantee that your family and loved ones will inherit from your estate.
 To ensure your family is taken care of and your legacy is passed on, you should begin the estate planning process.

-At Russell Manning Attorney at Law, I am determined to help my clients establish the best estate planning arrangements for their families.
+At Russell Manning Law PLLC, I am determined to help my clients establish the best estate planning arrangements for their families.
 With over 30 years of experience, I am prepared to help you through difficult family situations that may arise.
 I proudly serve clients in Corpus Christi, Texas, throughout South Texas, the Coastal Bend area, Bee County, Kleberg County, Nueces County, and the nearby areas.

 Drafting a will is a key task that must be done to take care of your family and ensure your legacy after your passing.